HidetakeTanaka/dronetech/README.md

   * Run controller with `exclusive_mode=true, rate_hz≥75`.
 * Marker briefly visible but no transition → increase `align_enter_visible_dwell` to `0.25–0.35`.
 * Descent stalls near ground → lower `land_throttle_min` by 0.02 steps; confirm notch-down logs.

+---

+## 3.11 Final Comment

+> In our tests, when the controller was engaged directly over the ArUco marker, the drone aligned and descended onto the tag reliably.
+However, when engagement began with a lateral offset (marker not centered), the vehicle occasionally diverged from the marker during SEARCH/ALIGN and, in some cases, landed on ground without a marker.
+This reflects the current ManualControlSetpoint approach and loss-handling; stricter LAND gating and Offboard velocity setpoints are planned as future work.

 ## Table of Figures